-Block Ownership in Vertical Relationships in the Presence of Downstream Competition
+Partial Vertical Ownership in the Presence of Downstream Competition

-Keywords: partial vertical ownership; distribution channel; competition; game theory
+Keywords: partial vertical ownership; supply chain; distribution channel; competition; game theory

 Suggested Citation: Suggested Citation